 How do you get Around Sustainably?

 Consider using Bike Sharing Programs.
 Ljubljana has a bike-sharing system called “BicikeLJ,” where you can rent bikes for free for the first hour (and only €1 for every additional hour).
-Cycling is not only sustainable but also allows you to see at your own pace.
+Cycling is not only sustainable but also allows you to travel at your own pace.

 What are eco-friendly accommodations?